How OSHA Withdrew Its COVID-19 Vaccine Mandate

 Its mission is to form a community of faith and learning by promoting a Catholic way of life through Gospel values and academic excellence.
-But OSHA’s vaccine mandate violates the First Amendment rights of BOGCS and invades the autonomy of this religious organization by telling BOGCS who they can and can’t hire.
+But OSHA’s private employer vaccine mandate violated the First Amendment rights of BOGCS and invaded the autonomy of this religious organization by telling BOGCS who it can and can’t hire.

-BOGCS understands that there are people of good faith who choose to take a COVID-19 vaccine.
+BOGCS understood that there are people of good faith who choose to get a COVID-19 vaccine.
 There are also people of good faith who choose not to.
-All the school is asking for is the freedom they’ve always had—to make their own employment decisions and respect the various views of faithful Catholics in their midst.
+All BOGCS asked for is the freedom it has always had—to make its own employment decisions and respect the various views of faithful Catholics in its community.

-CEA’s Members are committed to treating their employees with dignity, including refraining from engaging in improper coercion of their consciences.
-Therefore, CEA is taking a stand and representing the interests of its members against actions such as OSHA’s unlawful vaccine mandate.
+All are committed to treating their employees with dignity, including refraining from engaging in improper coercion of their consciences.
+So they took a stand and represented the interests of their members against OSHA’s unlawful COVID-19 vaccine mandate.

 State of Florida v.
 Occupational Safety and Health Administration

-But OSHA’s COVID-19 vaccine mandate for private employers, which includes Cambridge Christian School and TKA, violates the First Amendment rights of these schools to make employment decisions without government interference.
+OSHA’s COVID-19 vaccine mandate, which applied to private employers like Cambridge Christian School and TKA, violated the First Amendment rights of these schools to make employment decisions without government interference.

-These organizations do not discriminate against their employees for legitimate health decisions or disability status -- but OSHA's mandate requires them to do just that: single out their employees based on their personal medical choice.
+These organizations do not discriminate against their employees for legitimate health decisions or disability status, but OSHA's mandate would have required them to do just that: single out their employees based on their personal medical choice.